netbox-community/ansible_modules/docs/plugins/netbox_config_template_module.rst

 ..
 Description

-- Creates, updates or removes FHRP group assignments from NetBox
+- Creates or removes config templates from NetBox

 ..
 Aliases